 The difference in prize money won between these two golfers is an unbelievable 7,712,876 dollars.

 Just think, if a professional golfer with a score average around 72 can improve just 1 stroke for every nine holes they play they would be earning significantly more money.

 In professional golf your competitive score average is the BIG DEAL and you have to do everything in your power to lower it to become a professional golfer who makes a lot more money than they spend.

 Think about this for a second; if elite amateur and professional golfers just focused their mental and physical energy everyday doing everything they can to lower their competitive score average there would be less emotional anxiety and more golfers like Tiger Woods playing the game.

 This is surely the daily attitude you need to nurture and develop to stay in the game for a long time and give yourself consistent opportunities to enjoy success as a professional golfer.

 This step in my experience is the most important one, and the one that sadly most elite golfers are not working on.

-Too many amateurs and struggling professionals spend too much time trying to build a “tour golf swing” instead of a competitive “tour score average” which increases your chances of earning a lot more income than you spend over a long period of time which is what every great professional golfer has been able to do, and after all, isn't what professional golf is really about.
+Too many amateurs and struggling professionals spend too much time trying to build a “tour golf swing” instead reducing their “tour score average” which increases their chances of earning a lot more income than they spend over a long period of time which is what every great professional golfer has been able to do, and after all, isn't that what professional golf is really about.